-A 2016 review of human and animal studies indicated that flavonoids found in bergamot can help reduce lipid levels, although it indicated that the exact mechanism driving this result is unclear.
+A of human and animal studies indicated that flavonoids found in bergamot can help reduce lipid levels, although it indicated that the exact mechanism driving this result is unclear.

 Reduces pain and inflammation

 Linalool and carvacrol are compounds found in bergamot oil.
-A 2017 review of studies analyzed the effects of multiple essential oil compounds on the pain response and other conditions in humans and animals.
+A analyzed the effects of multiple essential oil compounds on the pain response and other conditions in humans and animals.